- CATS NEED WET FOOD NOW – FOR FEWER PROBLEMS LATER:

 *Try using scare tactics if necessary to get your cat fearful of the outdoors.
 Have a family member wear a bear mask near the door making a loud and scary noise, use a loud horn or shake a jar of pennies, or use a spray gun to spray him with water when he comes too close to the door.
 Having coyotes in our area, these are the techniques we will use should he become too daring.
 We have also established a “safe room” in our house, which is a secure room (our bathroom) outfitted with all his essential items such as food, water, cat box, scratching post, and cat bed.
 We have 4 kids so there are a lot of play dates at our home, with a lot of kids going in and out and doors being left open.
 At those times, we place our cat in his “safe room” so we don’t have to worry about him escaping.

-Start the habit of putting money aside every month for emergency vet care.
+Vet care can be expensive, so start the habit of putting money aside every month for emergency vet care.
 I cannot tell you how many people are unable to get their pet the the medical care they need because they can’t afford the vet bill.
-If our pets get sick or injured, we are literally all that stands between life and death for them, but let’s face it, veterinarians are expensive!
+If our pets get sick or injured, we are literally all that stands between life and death for them, but let’s face it.
 Some people feel they are forced to euthanize their beloved pet because they simply cannot afford proper treatment.
 I see it all too often.
 We recommend putting at least $5 a week (more if you can afford it) into an emergency vet fund.
 Set up a coin jar in the kitchen and have your family members put every stray penny, nickel or dime in it – you’d be surprised how quickly this can add up!
 You can also plan ahead by enrolling in one of the numerous pet insurance plans that cost as little as $8 a month.
 Your pet relies on you for everything – don’t let him down in his time of need.
+Click here to see other resources for vet care.